If you are searching for the best dash cam according to consumer reports in 2023 then this post is for you.

 What should be the minimum storage for a dashcam?

 I recommend at least 32GB of SD cards if you have a 4k resolution dashcam installed in your car.
-Because, 4k video capturing for up to 5 hours can easily take up to 16GB of space, and after that, you will have to transfer those recordings on the cloud or your personal computer.
+Because, 4k video capturing for up to 5 hours can easily take up to 16GB of space, and after that, you will have to transfer those recordings to the cloud or your personal computer.

 Plus, the dashcam should come with the option to expand the storage and support at least 2556GB of storage.